 Introduces students to the skills and methods used in conducting research and in establishing the criteria for identifying research-based practice, interventions, and curriculum in education settings.
-Students become familiar with quantitative, mixed method, and action research approach to inquiry.
-Students develop skills in conducting literature searches, examine empirical research studies and learn how to apply these methods to answer questions that are relevant to their graduate program area.
-Students should leave this course better consumers of research findings presented in the mass media, able to critically read primary research articles, and able to participate in research-based efforts to improve education.
+Students become familiar with quantitative, qualitative, mixed method, and action research approaches to inquiry.
+Students develop skills in conducting literature searches, examine empirical research studies, and learn how to apply these methods to answer questions that are relevant to their graduate program area.
+Students should leave this course as better consumers of research findings presented in the mass media, able to critically read primary research articles and to participate in research-based efforts to improve education.
 4 cr.

 Assessment In Special Education: Procedures

 Online offering.
 Designed to develop the knowledge and skill related to the assessment of students who are in or are being referred to special education.
 Includes legal issues, culturally- and linguistically-responsive practices, various types of assessments in multiple domains, test administration procedures, scoring, interpreting, and reporting of results.
 4 cr.